 Many insurance companies offer discounts to policyholders who drive cars with good safety records.

 Joining a car pool or taking public transportation can reduce the number of miles you drive each year and reduce your rate significantly.

 A Good Student Discount reduces rates for full-time students with a “B” average or better.
-There are also discounts for continuing education or defensive driving classes.
+There are also auto insurance discounts for continuing education or defensive driving classes.

 Most companies will apply a multi-car discount to each and every car you insure.

 When you choose optional safety features on a new car – or add them to a used vehicle — you can reduce your premium.
-Discounts are offered for anti-theft devices, anti-lock brakes, automatic seat belts, air bags and car alarms.
+Auto insurance discounts are offered for anti-theft devices, anti-lock brakes, automatic seat belts, air bags and car alarms.

 Clean out your garage and move your car in.
 Or, if you live in the city, rent a garage.
 You rates will be lower because your vehicle will have less exposure to both the elements and crime.

 8. Insure your home and your car with the same company